pfinazzo/AWS-Lambda-Serverless-Nodejs/README.md

 * To partake in this tutorial you must install serverless globally to your computer

-- to do this in bash type the following bash command:
+- To do this in bash type the following command:

 * $ npm i -g serverless
 ---